GuangLun2000/GuangLun2000.github.io/projects.md

 ## [Garbage Manager]

-*Intelligent garbage management system for urban communities: [Garbage Manager].*
+*Intelligent Garbage Management System for Urban Communities: [Garbage Manager].*

 1. Took charge of the software and hardware interface part of the IoT Monitoring System, thousands of lines of high-quality and efficient code writing, and the technical documentation preparation of this system;
 1. Grasped the comprehensive knowledge of IoT systems and learned how to connect software with hardware and how to use cloud computing to process IoT-generated data, etc.;